ibm-cloud-docs/discovery-data/improvements.md

 ## Default facets aren't useful
 {: #improve-facets}

 You can add facets that categorize documents based on data from enrichments that you apply to a collection.
-For example, you might want to show facets based on keywords or dictionary catagories.
+For example, you might want to show facets based on keywords or dictionary categories.
 For more information, see [Facets](/docs/discovery-data?topic=discovery-data-facets).

 ## Explore other search features
 {: #improve-other-searches}

 When you test your project from the {{site.data.keyword.discoveryshort}} user interface, you submit a natural language query.
-There are search features that you can enable to influence how the natural language query search is done.
+Search features are available that you can enable to influence how the natural language query search is done.
 And Discovery Query Language search is another type of search that you can leverage by using the API.
 If the initial results don't meet your needs, experiment with another search method.

 - Discovery Query Language (DQL) search: A search mechanism that accepts more complex queries.
 You must use the query API to submit DQL queries.